 Objective: Introduction of hydrometallurgical and electrometallurgical principles in and practices of hydrometallurgical and electrometallurgical unit processes, basic metal and mineral dissolution and separation processes to recover metals and metal compounds from ores, concentrates and secondary resources and how they are used to design and control plant process to successfully produce the desired metals.
 Major unit processes involved leaching, solution purification, metal recovery, materials production and water pollution control discussed includes lectures, and coursework assignments.
 The course is also design for student to apply the fundamental aspects of hydrometallurgy, thermodynamics and kinetics of hydrometallurgical processes for the aqueous extraction of metals.
 Finally, the factors that determine the success of a difficult electrolytic process will also be considered.
 Modern applications and emerging metal extractive processes used in hydrometallurgy and electrometallurgy will be addressed.

-Synopsis: The course is designed to provide an introduction to the central principles tables.
-Application of gravity methods to concentration.
-Flowsheet design.
+Synopsis: The course is designed to provide an introduction to the central principles design.

 EBS 322/3 - Physical Mineral Processing